anthonypuppo/skpersona/README.md

 # SKPersona

-This project is a demonstration of how to give Language Models (LLMs) a unique persona using the logit bias feature.
+This project is a demonstration of how to give Language Models (LLMs) a unique persona using part of speech tagging and logit bias.
 It is built using [C#](https://dotnet.microsoft.com/en-us/languages/csharp), [Semantic Kernel](https://github.com/microsoft/semantic-kernel) and [Catalyst](https://github.com/curiosity-ai/catalyst).

 > [!NOTE]
 > The below examples were run using `gpt-3.5-turbo-0613` with `temperature=0` and varying `logit_bias`.
 LLMs are nondeterministic by nature, so an exact reproduction may be difficult.